francofaa/hereticsSRD/Experience and Advancement.md

 7. Training
 8. Hobbies: Animal husbandry, robotics, device creation, languages, brewing, hunting, art, spell research, item creation (smithing, for example).

-**Optional rule: Special Interest Bonus and Deficit.** Characters can be rewarded / punished for spending their special interests in certain ways.
+**Optional rule: Special Interest Bonus and Penalty.** Characters can be rewarded / punished for spending their special interests in certain ways.
 At the beginning of the game, they can roll or choose their strong interest and weak interest, and apply a bonus and penalty to each, respectively.

 For example:
 - Strong: Philanthropy (120%)